japser36/COSC-499-Pace-A/src/pages/api/README.md

 ## /init - POST

-Initializes the database by executing the queries in `db_init.sql` Does not take any paramaters.
+Initializes the database by executing the queries in `db_init.sql` Does not take any parameters

 ## /skills - GET